Chief Commercial Officer

-Shawn Le Maitre, Sales & Marketing Manager at PTC, talks about how they have leveraged XaitPorter to produce consistent tenders globally, cutting their time spent on
+Shawn Le Maitre, Sales & Marketing Manager at PTC, talks about how they have leveraged XaitPorter to produce consistent tenders globally, cutting their time spent on proposals in half.

 For their tender production, PTC depended on ‘the usual suspects’ when it comes to less-than-optimal processes.
 Drumroll, please… Word and Excel.

 Anyone who has worked with Word much at all knows how frustrating it can be getting formatting just the way you want it.
 With high-stakes business documents, this is doubly so.

 There's nothing quite so frustrating as trying to fix section problems in Word or trying to fix an issue with styles after the document has been going back and forth between the project manager, the team lead and the content writer.

 – Creating hundreds of 1000-page tenders using Word and Excel was cumbersome, to put it mildly.
 First, we had to get all the different documents cobbled together somehow.
 Then we'd typically spend at least a day and a half getting the formatting right, after five team members had been working in silos, generating five different document versions.

 – As the documents grew in size and we had to split them up into several pieces, things started to go awry.
 Pagination, graphics, layout… Fixing something in one place would cause something else to change in another.
 It was a mess, plain and simple.
 What’s more, we’d spend hour upon hour painstakingly going back and forth fixing issues before we could print.
 Typically, one and a half workday would go to waste each time.

 Eventually, PTC realized they needed to move beyond Word.